BREWS and BROWS

 -Further reviews on Good Reads: http://www.goodreads.com/book/show/17834495-revolution-and-rebellion-in-mexican-film

-Working with Catherine Leen from NUI, Maynooth we are co-editing a volume, bringing together international scholars from the US, Mexico, Russia, Spain, UK and Ireland to re-examine what Chicano studies mean in a transnational context.
+Catherine Leen from NUI, Maynooth and I have co-edited a volume, bringing together international scholars from the US, Mexico, Russia, Spain, UK and Ireland to re-examine what Chicano studies mean in a transnational context.
 The book is entitled International Perspectives on Chicana/o Studies:This World is My Place and my contribution is a chapter entitled “My Super Sweet Fifteen: the Internationalisation of Quinceañeras in Literature and Film”.

 From the Introduction: